Waujito/youtubeUnblock/README.md

 - `--no-ipv6` Disables support for ipv6.
 May be useful if you don't want for ipv6 socket to be opened.

 - `--threads=<threads number>` Specifies the amount of threads you want to be running for your program.
 This defaults to **1** and shouldn't be edited for normal use.
-If you have performance issues, consult [performance chaptr](https://github.com/Waujito/youtubeUnblock?tab=readme-ov-file#performance)
+But if you really want multiple queue instances of youtubeUnblock, note that you should change --queue-num to --queue balance.
+For example, with 4 threads, use `--queue-balance 537:540` on iptables and `queue num 537-540` on nftables.

 - `--packet-mark=<mark>` Use this option if youtubeUnblock conflicts with other systems rely on packet mark.
 Note that you may want to change accept rule for iptables to follow the mark.